 The first thing to do when dealing with the low water pressure problem is to investigate the scope of the issue.
 In other words, you’ll have to determine which of your plumbing fixtures are experiencing decreased water pressure.

 You may determine that the problem is affecting only one fixture.
 If your problem is more severe, you’ll probably find that all fixtures in a particular room are affected.
 In the worst scenario, you will have low water pressure in every fixture throughout the house.
+Read how to repair low pressure in a kitchen sink.

 This information is crucial – it assists you with tracing the root of the issue.
 Check all plumbing fixtures in your home, including: